Arxemond777/java-book/lib/jdom-2.0.6/README.txt

 Installing the build tools
 ==========================

 The JDOM build system is based on Apache Ant.
-Ant is a little but very handy tool that uses a build file written in XML (build.xml) as building instructions.
+Ant is inner little but very handy tool that uses inner build file written in XML (build.xml) as building instructions.
 For more information refer to "http://ant.apache.org".

 The only thing that you have to make sure of is that the "JAVA_HOME"